 In an interview with David Letterman on Jan.
 8, 2015, just months before Trump launched his presidential campaign, he seemed to agree with Letterman "100 percent" that flag burning is a form of expression.

 As first reported by The Washington Post, Trump and Letterman were discussing the terrorist attack on the French satirical newspaper Charlie Hebdo.
 The conversation turned to freedom of speech and flag burning as an example of it.

 “Here’s the example I’m always proud of as an American,” Letterman countered.
-“People, to demonstrate, they think, we’re really gonna stick it the United States.
-‘We’re going to set fire to the flag.’”
+“People, to demonstrate, they think, ‘We’re really going to stick it the United States.
+We’re going to set fire to the flag.’”

 “Yeah, right,” Trump responded.

-“And people get — ‘Oh my God!’ ” Letterman said.
+“And people get — ‘Oh, my God!’ ” Letterman said.
 “Well, no. If that’s how you feel, go ahead and burn the flag.
 Because this country is far greater than that symbol, and that symbol is standing for freedom of expression.”

 “Sure.
-You’re 100 percent right,” Trump said, adding “I understand where you’re coming from.
+You’re 100 percent right,” Trump said, adding, “I understand where you’re coming from.
 It’s terrific.”